aerdman1/henryhowler/docs/Families/getting-started.md

 A collection and collaboration of family history, current and future events.

-We’d be thrilled to have you as a contributor to the site.
+We’d be thrilled to have you as a contributor to the site just contact Andrew or Linda!

 <Cards columns={2} title="Families">
   <Card title="Don Henry’s" href="#don-henry" icon="fa-user-alt" target="_blank">